Mattar Ke Kachori (Spicy Puff Pastry)

 • Take the dough and lightly knead it.
 Divide the dough in twelve equal parts.

-• Take one part of the dough and with your fingers flatten the edges and make into about 2-inch circle.
-Leaving center little thicker then edges around.
+• Take one part of the dough and with your fingers flatten the edges and make it into about a 2-inch circle.
+Leaving the center, a little thicker than the edges around.
 Mold the dough into a cup and place about 1 teaspoon of filling in the center.
 Pull the edges of the dough to wrap the filling.
 Proceed to make all 12 balls.

 • Let the filled balls sit for 3 to 4 minutes before pressing.